Last updated on February 27th, 2018 at 01:14 pm

 Visit one of the many cultural institutions New England has to offer including art museums, aquariums, history museums and science centers.
 There are many to choose from but a few great choices are the Museum of Fine Arts in Boston, MA, the Connecticut Science Center in Hartford, CT, Old Sturbridge Village in Sturbridge, MA, and the Currier Museum of Art in Manchester, NH.

 The Connecticut Science Center has over 150 hands-on exhibits, a state-of-the-art 3D digital theater, four educational labs, plus daily programs and events for visitors to experience.
-Admission is free for members, $23.95 for adults and $16.95 for youth ages 3-17.
+General admission is free for members, $23.95 for adults and $16.95 for youth ages 3-17.

 Old Sturbridge Village depicts a rural New England town of the 1830s and is the largest outdoor history museum in the northeast.
 Admission costs $28 for adults and $14 for youth ages 3-17.